YieldBlox

 Fields:

-• withdrawal (OPTIONAL): BalanceLine representing the pool token being uncollateralized and the amount of the pool token being uncollateralized.
+• withdrawal (OPTIONAL): representing the pool token being uncollateralized and the amount of the pool token being uncollateralized.

-• burn (OPTIONAL): BalanceLine representing the pool token being burned and the amount of the pool token being burned.
+• burn (OPTIONAL): representing the pool token being burned and the amount of the pool token being burned.

 High-Level Contract Process Flow (MAY BE OUT OF DATE)